 B. Members shall serve without compensation but those employed by this state shall be reimbursed for travel and subsistence by the department or agency they represent and those who are not employed by this state are eligible for reimbursement of expenses by the commission pursuant to title 38, chapter 4, article 2.

 1. Advise the legislature and state agencies on matters relating to this state's history and historic preservation.

-D. A historic sites review committee consisting of nine members is established to serve as a standing committee of the historical advisory commission.
+D. The historic sites review committee consisting of nine members is established to serve as a standing committee of the historical advisory commission.
 The state historic preservation officer shall appoint committee members for staggered terms of three years ending on July 1.
 The state historic preservation officer may appoint persons other than commission members to serve on the committee and shall appoint at least five persons who are professionals qualified in the disciplines of history, prehistoric and historic archaeology, architectural history or architecture.
-The committee shall select annually at the first meeting a chairman who is a commission member.
-The chairman shall report on committee activities at commission meetings.
+The committee shall select annually at the first meeting a chairperson who is a commission member.
+The chairperson shall report on committee activities at commission meetings.
 The committee shall assist in the duties prescribed in this section and by federal law, review nominations to the national and state historic registers, provide general advice and guidance to the state historic preservation officer and perform other duties as are necessary.
 On or before September 1 of each year, the state historic preservation officer shall submit a report of the committee's activities to the governor, the president of the senate, the speaker of the house of representatives and the director, including information prescribed in sections 41-862 and 41-881.